ovito-org/ScoreBasedDenoising/README.md

 Hsu, T., Sadigh, B., Bertin, N., Park, C. W., Chapman, J., Bulatov, V., & Zhou, F. (2022).
 Score-based denoising for atomic structure identification (Version 3). arXiv. https://doi.org/10.48550/ARXIV.2212.02421

 ## Parameters

 - "Number of denoising steps" | `steps`: Number of denoising interations taken.
 More iterations require more time.
 You can check the mean displacement per iteration graph to assess convergence.
 - "Nearest neighbor distance" | `scale` : Estimation of the nearest neighbor distance used to scale the coordinates before they are input into the model.
 If this is `None` OVITO will try to estimate the correct nearest neighbor distance.
 - "Crystal structure / material system" | `structure` : Allows you to select one of: "FCC", "BCC", "HCP", or "SiO2", depending on your input structure.
 Note, that an SiO2 structure requires a type named "Si".
 - "Device" | `device`: Allows you to select your computing device from: "cpu", "cuda", "mps".
 Only available devices will be shown.
 Please read the "Installation" section for additional information.
+- "Only selected" | `only_selected`: Apply the modifier only to the selected particles.
+Following the convention set by other modifiers, even atoms that are not selected will be used as neighbors.

 ## Example